Nergy101/projects/home-automation/hermes/README.txt

 DONE2. set up secure connection with nodes found on network using the stuff inside testing/

 DONE3. transmit whatever data you want one on one

+##INSTRUCTIONS##

+place the server folder on server place the client folder on clients

+run start.py on the respective machines.

+!!
+Adding more than one client to the server at a time doesn't work, please add them one at a time for now.